Brandontam29/Nyan-Cat-React/README.md

 This is where the magic of responsiveness happens.
 With the custom webpack configuration it is possible to have injected Sass into component tags.

 ### Note on game development ###
-I know this game does not particularly call for game UX/UI design, but that has always peeked my interest.
-That is why in this game there are small elements of it found although they are hard to notice.
+I know this game does not particularly call for game UX/UI design, but that has always peeked my interest as I have worked as a play tester.

 ##### Example 1 #####
-Notice hwo the Nyan Cat has a rainbow following it.
-Originally there was a hitbox on it, but it proved frustrating to our play testers.
-The main reason is that the rainbow has a fadded opacity design which gives out a feeling that the rainbow is **NOT** "part" of the Nyan Cat.
+**Problem**: Notice how the Nyan Cat has a rainbow following it.
+Originally there was a hitbox on it, but it proved frustrating to our play testers.\
+**Reason**: The rainbow has a fadded opacity design which gives out a feeling that the rainbow is **NOT** "part" of the Nyan Cat.\
+**Solution**: Remove the hitbox instead of solidifying the rainbow since it will make the game easier and prettier.

 ### Play locally ###